AriyanTipu/ariyantipu/README.md

 # Hi, I'm Ariyan Tipu 👋

 I am a Mathematics graduate transitioning into **Machine Learning Engineering**.
-My focus is on building reliable, maintainable, and scalable ML systems—moving beyond model training to data infrastructure, API deployment, and robust software engineering practices.
+My focus is on building reliable, maintainable, and scalable ML systems; moving beyond model training to data infrastructure, API deployment, and robust software engineering practices.

 Currently preparing for an MSc in Data Science at **King's College London (Sept 2026)**.